Family Life Education

 Subsidies are available through the generous support of the United Way of Southeastern Alberta

 In a pickle?
 Join DILLS!
-Created especially for Medicine Hat area’s 50-plus population Senior Services – City of Medicine Hat and Medicine Hat Family Service.
-This is a contemporary thematic topic series addressing relationships.
-Come and learn every fourth Wednesday from May to June.
+Created especially for Medicine Hat area’s 50+ population.
+Brought to you by the City of Medicine Hat and Medicine Hat Family Service.
+This is an open forum providing an environment that encompasses life long learning, while promoting personal well-being and the chance to connect with old friends and make new ones!
+Come and learn every fourth Wednesday.
 Look for topics on Shaw Cable News/ Medicine Hat News Senior Services, City of Medicine Hat Newsletter.

 Location:Veiner Centre (225 Woodman Ave, SE)

-Hey we have a couples workshops happening on June 7, 2023 at 5:30pm at the Medicine Hat Public Library.
+We have couples workshops happening the first Tuesday of each month until June 4, 2024 starting at 5:30pm until 7:30pm at the Medicine Hat Public Library.
 This is a four series workshop and it is free thanks to our friends Community Foundation of Southeastern Alberta !!!
 To register or for more information please call Medicine Hat Family Service at 403-504-8026 please like and share this post with family and friends!